coffeegreg/YTuner/README.md

 >Tip: URLs with logo station images are optional.

 ### Bookmark
-What is the `Bookmark` ? `Bookmark` is what is mentioned in the AVR user's manual. `Bookmark` is operated only from the AVR device.
+What is the `Bookmark` ? `Bookmark` is what is mentioned in the AVR user's manual. `Bookmark` is operated only from the AVR device using the remote control.
 When you listen to a new station you can decide to put it into the `Bookmark` or want to remove it from it.
 All stations added in this way are visible in the `Bookmark` submenu of the AVR receiver.

 If you AVR support `Bookmark` you can enable and use this YTuner functionality.
 You can configure YTuner to use one common bookmark file (`bookmark.xml`) for all your AVR devices (if you have more then one) or each AVR will own its own bookmark file.